EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstUI.md

 ![Image](https://github.com/EleanaGrimshaw/unity-basic-training/blob/master/Image%20Links/button%20editing.jpg?raw=true)

 * #### step 3 - create a method to calculate ordered positions
-Now that our UI elements are aesthetically configured, we are ready to jump back into some code to add the functionality of ordering our cubes.
+Now that our UI elements are aesthetically configured, we are ready to jump back into some code in order to add the functionality of ordering our cubes.
 We will reopen the CubesManager script and create a new method that will be called "FindOrderedPostions".
 This method will not be *void* as all our other methods were so far but insteadt it will *return* a list of Vector3 which will contain the ordered positions.
 ```csharp
 public List<Vector3> FindOrderedPostions()
 {